mrahhal/mr-scroll/README.md

 ## Features

-- Custom scrollbar with fully supported styling
+- Custom scrollbar with full styling
-- Uses the native browser scrollbar behind the scenes -> smooth scrolling experience, follows the behavior of the browser you're using
+- Uses the native browser scrollbar behind the scenes -> smooth scrolling experience, follows the behavior you're used to
-- Different modes: normal, overlay, hidden, show on hover, etc
+- Different modes: normal, overlay, hidden
-- Emits various events for you to handle (scrolled, top reached, bottom reached, etc)
+- Emits various useful events you can handle (scrolled, state changed, position changed, top reached, bottom reached, etc)
 - Great for implementing infinite paging
+- Hidden content indicators (shows a gradient to indicate there's hidden content out of view)
 - Supports mobile browsers
-- Hidden content gradient indicators

-And more!
-Check the demo for a deeper look.
+And finally, we have efficient and idiomatic wrapper packages for popular frameworks (as of now: angular).

 ## Demo